oddluck/limnoria-plugins/ASCII/README.md

 Scroll ASCII/ANSI Art .TXT or .ANS Files from URL
 ```
 scroll <url> (playback of ansi/ascii art .txt files from the web)
-ansi2irc <url> (Conversion/Playback of ansi art .ans files from the web.)
+ansi2irc <url> (conversion and playback of ansi art .ans files from the web.)
 ```
 ascii2irc command requires A2M https://github.com/tat3r/a2m (optional. disable command if not installing a2m.)